 - Alumni: If you serve a large community with a high turnover rate (think universities, hospitals, etc), then consider reaching out to your alumni network.
 They’ve benefited from your services in the past, and chances are, they would love to help you continue supporting your mission.

 Remember to focus on obtaining a mixture of these different fundraising avenues to diversify your revenue, offer multiple ways for supporters to give to your cause, and improve your financial stability.

 2) Corporate philanthropy

-- Matching gifts: Corporate matching gifts are a form of corporate philanthropy in which corporations match the donations of their employees.
-To put it simply, you get double the money of a typical donation amount.
-For help getting started with this fundraising method, consider investing in an automated matching gift tool such as 360MatchPro.
-This tool will help you identify which gifts made to your organization are match-eligible, and even share educational information to the supporters who make such gifts.
+- Matching gifts: Corporate matching gifts are a form of corporate philanthropy in which corporations match the donations of their employees (i.e., you get double the money of a typical donation amount).
+You’ll need to spread awareness of these opportunities to your supporters to receive the matched gift.

 - Pro bono services: In lieu of monetary donations, many corporate professionals will offer their services and expertise to mission-driven organizations free of charge.
 If you ever need a doctor, lawyer, or any other kind of specialist, be on the lookout for professionals who could potentially help you for free.

 Remember that your nonprofit can also request and accept in-kind gifts from corporations.
 Similar to pro bono services, these gifts are items that an organization donates to your organization for free—think new computers or canned goods for your food pantry.

 Events are a great way to both spread the word about your nonprofit and raise money for your cause.
 They give you the opportunity to engage face-to-face with current supporters, as well as reach new audiences by way of an exciting activity.

 - Setting up a day of volunteering events.